 From ThomasNet IndustrialNewsRoom: In a move to further enhance its position as the world's leading manufacturer of mining and construction equipment, Caterpillar announced today that it will produce a Cat line of AC electric drive mining trucks.
 Caterpillar views the addition of an AC electric drive truck line as an enhancement to providing customers with products to fit key applications.

-US TRUCK manufacturer Paccar plans to put medium-duty trucks with environmentally friendly hybrid motors on the market.
+US TRUCK manufacturer Paccar has medium-duty trucks with environmentally friendly hybrid motors.

 JUST FOR FUN

 There is one giant mining truck Terex 33-19 "Titan"

 kept for public display in Sparwood, B.C., Canada.
 Though, this 350 short tons truck never entered regular production cycle, but it definitely serves now as an exciting showpiece for the visitors.